 PROBATE FEES INCREASE 2019

-The UK Government has announced that probate fees will switch from a flat fee to a banded approach.
-Changes were due to take place in April, and are expected to pass through Parliament soon.
+The UK Government has announced that probate fees will be reviewed as part of an overhaul of court fees, reversing their previous commitment to switch probate fees from a flat fee to a banded approach.
+Changes were due to take place in April 2019, but will now be considered as part of wider reforms.

 - What are probate fees?